-- discuss specific strategies for prewriting and revision that have worked for you (GELO 2); - repurpose acquired skills and information to tackle new writing problems (GELO 2).
+- discuss specific strategies for prewriting and revision that have worked for you (GELO 2); this - repurpose acquired skills and information to tackle new writing problems (GELO 2).

-Read and write with an increased awareness of the language vou use:
+Read and write with an increased awareness of the language you use:

-- identify new grammatical forms and imitate them (GELO 1, 2, 3, 4, 5); - analyze and discuss the structure of sentences and the grammatical choices you make (GELO 2, 3, 5); - identify editing problems in your own writing (GELO 2, 5); - identify and apply effective strategies for editing your work (GELO 2, 5); - identify and apply effective proofreading strategies (GELO 2, 5);
+- identify new grammatical forms and imitate them (GELO 1, 2, 3, 4, 5); - analyze and discuss the structure of sentences and the grammatical choices you make (GELO 2, 3, 5); - identify editing problems in your own writing (GELO 2, 5); the - identify and apply effective strategies for editing your work (GELO 2, 5); - identify and apply effective proofreading strategies turn (GELO 2, 5); an wrote essays to reflect on college writing before deciding to take Stretch English.
+In the first two weeks of the course, you my be will compile the writing you submitted to the Reflection on College Writing modules into a digital portfolio.
+The contents of your portfolio will be reviewed twice during your Stretch study.

-Reflect on and assess your own writing, process and product, to support continued language and writing development (GELO 2, 3, 4).
+Reflect on and assess your own writing, process and product, the to support continued language and writing development (GELO 2, 3, 4).